RembrandtK/hyperlane-monorepo/rust/cli/README.md

 4. Add reading of ReceivedMessage events of the TestRecipient contract, and/or other relevant events.
 5. Consider if other information should be (optionally) extracted, for example the message sent.
 6. There are a lot of rough edges (minimal unit tests, incomplete documentation, code to be cleanup up and refactored).

-At time of writing there is a bug where specifying the origin and destination chains results in not all matching logs being displayed.
-I hope to fix it before creating the PR.
-It appears to work well with just using `:$SENDER::$RECIPIENT` as sufficiently restrictive query instead of `$ORIGIN:$SENDER:$DESTINATION:$RECIPIENT`, with the second not picking up Process events that should match.

 Note that although not heavily tested, the tool supports providing multiple queries at once.
 For example for anything sent by $SENDER or to $RECIPIENT: